Félix Verdejo

-Félix Gabriel Verdejo Sánchez (born May 19, 1993) is a Puerto Rican professional boxer who held the WBO Latino lightweight title from 2015 to 2017.
+Félix Giomar Verdejo Sánchez (born May 19, 1993) is a Puerto Rican former professional boxer and convicted murderer.
 As an amateur he represented Puerto Rico at the 2012 Olympics.
+Between 2012 and 2020 Verdejo competed professionally for Top Rank and held the WBO Latino lightweight title from 2015 to 2017.

-In May 2021, Verdejo turned himself in to police to face federal charges in the murder of his pregnant mistress of many years.
+In May 2021, Verdejo turned himself in to police to face federal charges in the murder of his pregnant mistress.
+In 2023, he was found guilty and sentenced to life in prison.

 Amateur career

 Verdejo was the winner at lightweight at the 2012 American Boxing Olympic Qualification Tournament.
 Qualification was assured when Verdejo defeated a Mexican rival in the quarter-finals since the top-4 finishers qualified for the 2012 Olympics in his weight class.

 At the 2012 Summer Olympics, Verdejo defeated Panamanian José Huertas in the first round with a score of 11–5.
 Then he defeated Tunisian Ahmed Mejri with a 16–7 score before losing to Vasyl Lomachenko of Ukraine in the quarterfinals 14–9.

 Verdejo was also a Panamerican Youth Champion.